ragaeeb/nusus/README.md

 ## Deployment

-### Netlify
+### Vercel

-1. Connect your repository to Netlify
+1. Connect your repository to Vercel
-2. Configure environment variables in Netlify dashboard
+2. Configure environment variables in Vercel dashboard
-3. The `netlify.toml` is already configured
-4. Deploy
+3. Deploy

 Update WorkOS redirect URIs with your production domain:
 ```text